zeeguu/CHI18-Paper/data/INSTALL.md

 # Analyze the Data
-One of the simplest way to start playing with the dataset is to open an interactive interpreter:
+Once the installation steps are done, every time you want to start playing with the dataset in an interactive interpreter execute the following command from the current
+folder:

-    export ZEEGUU_CORE_CONFIG=./zeeguu_chi.cfg && python
+    source Zeeguu_virtenv/bin/activate && export ZEEGUU_CORE_CONFIG=./zeeguu_chi.cfg && python

     >>> import zeeguu
     >>> from zeeguu.model import User